ICCT-ML-in-geodesy/Ionospheric-VTEC-Forecasting/README.md

 # Ionospheric-VTEC-Forecasting
-Example of using machine learning for ionospheric VTEC (Vertical Total Electron Content) time-series forecasting
+Example of using machine learning methods for forecasting Vertical Total Electron Content (VTEC) in the ionosphere